rhysbrooks1/CS321-002-s25-team-09/README.md

 ## 7. Using a Database

-Design a simple database to store the results (sequences and frequencies) from the B-Tree.
+Design a simple database to store the results (key values and frequencies) from the B-Tree.
 We will perform an inorder tree traversal to get the information to store in the database with the `<tree type>` as the table's name without the `-` (prevents SQL syntax errors).
 This would be done at the end of creating the SSH B-Tree.
 Afterwards, we will create a separate search